 Parameter Description Logo Image When Logo is set to Image , upload the logo picture or select the default logo.
 Logo Position Select the logo position (Upper, Middle, or Lower).
 Background Select the background with the image or the solid color.
 Background Image When Background is set to Image , upload the background image or select the default image.
 Background Mask Color When Background is set to Solid Color , configure the background color.
 The default value is #ffffff .
-Welcome Message Select the welcome message with the image or text.
+Welcome Message Select the welcome message ge with the image or text.
 Language Select the welcome message with the image or text.
-Select the language of the portal page and configure the content displayed or the portal page as required.
+Select the language of the portal page and configure the content displayed on the portal page as required.
 You can click to add portal pages in other languages.
-Welcome Message: Select the welcome message with the image or text Marketing message: Enter the marketing message.
+Welcome Message: Select the welcome message with the image or text.
+Marketing message: Enter the marketing message.
 Terms & Conditions: Enter terms and conditions.
 Copyright: Enter the copyright.
 Voucher Login: After Voucher Login is enabled, you can customize the names of controls related to voucher authentication.
-Voucher Title: Voucher Login Code Placeholder: Login Switching Button: Voucher Login Voucher Login Advertisement Select whether to display the advertisement.
+Voucher Title: Voucher Login Code Placeholder: Access Code Login Button: Login Switching Button: Voucher Login Advertisement Select whether to display the advertisement.
 Welcome Text Color Select the welcome message text color.
 The default value is #ffffff.
 Welcome Text Size Select the welcome text size.
 Button Color Select the button color.
-The default value is #0066ff.
+The default value is #0066ff. default value is #0066ff.
 Button Text Color Select the button text color.
-T he default value is #ffffff.
+The default value is #ffffff.
+The default value is #ffffff.
 Link Color Select the link color.
 The default value is #ffffff.
 Text Color in Box Select the text color in the box.
 The default value is #ffffff.